drivly/roadmap.do/README.md

 - alerts.do
 - bindings.do - Service Binding Proxy Mesh
 - [count.do](https://count.do) - Count Service
+- [camel.case.do](https://camel.case.do) - Convert Text and JSON Object Keys to camelCase
 - cname.do - Dynamic CNAME Proxy
 - events.do -
 - ddns.do - Dynamic DNS Service